Laleh-S/Project-1/README.md

 ## Approach

-I first started by creating my grid in HTMl, I very soon realised that creating a 400 grid using HTML is not good practice as It involves a lot of repetitive coding.
+I first started by creating my grid in HTML, I very soon realised that creating a 400 grid using HTML is not good practice as It involves a lot of repetitive coding.
 I then created a div in my HTML and gave it the class name of the “container”.
 I targeted that div with the class “container” to append new divs to it.
 I defined the width and the cell count in variables.
 I used a for loop to create more divs.
 ````
 const container = document.querySelector('.container')
   const width = 20